GWStuart/dot-files/setup.md

 There is also an AUR package for nvchad but it doesnt seem to work for me

 ## AUR Helper
-Follow the following command to install `yay`
+Follow the following commands to install `yay`
 ```
 sudo pacman -S --needed base-devel git
 git clone https://aur.archlinux.org/yay.git